-Point 1: 1/4th sine wave (angle = 270°)
+Sequence point 1: 1/4th sine wave (angle = 270°)

-Point 2: 3 Sine waves (ratio of frequency to
+Sequence point 2: 3 Sine waves (ratio of frequency to sequence time 1:3)

-sequence point time: 1:3)

-Point 3: Horizontal ramp (f = 0)
+Sequence point 3: Horizontal ramp (f = 0)

-Point 4: Falling ramp (f = 0)
+Sequence point 4: Falling ramp (f = 0)

-3.10.10.1 Loading and saving the arbitrary function
+3.10.11.1 Loading and saving the arbitrary function

 The 99 sequence points of the arbitrary function, which can be manually configured with the control panel of the device and which are applicable either to voltage (U) or current (I), can be saved to or loaded from a common USB stick via the front side USB port.
-Generally, all sequence points are saved or loaded using a text file of type CSV (semicolon separator), which represents a table of values.
+Generally, all 99 points are saved or loaded using a text file of type CSV (semicolon separator), which represents a table of values.